HewlettPackard/terraform-provider-oneview/README.md

 ```
 ### License

 This project is licensed under the Apache 2.0 license.
-Please see LICENSE for more info.